Energy stocks lead FTSE lower as oil price falls

 out on a daily closing basis," he said.

-was in talks to sell its stake in its U.S. joint venture with
+Thursday it was in talks to sell its stake in its U.S. joint